Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to highly anisotropic and high contrast 2D composites

+\Cref{fig:mech2d_threshold_sweep} shows that \VRNet{} maintains sub-percent relative Frobenius errors for almost the entire $\tau$-path, with two pronounced spikes.
+In contrast, the Mori-Tanaka estimate begins reasonably at low fractions but degrades sharply as $\tau$ increases: once the inclusion topology ceases to resemble well-separated, non-interacting particles (assumptions underlying Mori-Tanaka estimates), its error grows and eventually becomes unacceptable.
+This behavior is expected in high-contrast media where connectivity and shape effects dominate the effective stiffness.
 The two error peaks of the \VRNet{} align exactly with abrupt topology changes: previously disconnected islands coalesce into percolating channels (see the bottom strip of microstructures).
 These events are level-set percolation transitions of the field $\levelsetWT(\fx; \ull{A})$ under thresholding; they trigger discontinuous jumps in transport paths and load-bearing skeletons, hence non-smooth changes in $\ol{\ull{C}}$.
-The top-middle plot of Fig.~\ref{fig:mech2d_threshold_sweep} makes this explicit: the eigenvalues $\{\lambda_i(\ol{\ull{C}})\}_{i=1}^3$ show two clear jumps, and the \VRNet{} tracks both jumps essentially on target.
+The eigenvalue plot makes this explicit: the eigenvalues $\{\lambda_i(\ol{\ull{C}})\}_{i=1}^3$ show two clear jumps, and the \VRNet{} tracks both jumps essentially on target.
 The Hashin-Shtrikman (HS$\pm$) and the Voigt-Reuss envelopes, which depend only on phase moduli and volume fraction, provide a geometry-agnostic benchmark; the ground truth and \VRNet{} eigenvalues remain within these envelopes as well.
 The fact that the \VRNet{} resolves the spectral jumps is notable: The model only sees the amplitude matrix $\ull{A}$ and the threshold $\tau$, and consequently the rendered microstructure images, and learns the global response, including percolation-driven anisotropy while retaining strict physical admissibility.
+In contrast, the vanilla surrogate exhibits substantially higher errors along the same path and completely fails to predict the smallest and second-smallest eigenvalues reliably, and the predicted eigenvalues drop below the Reuss bound, reflecting a loss of physical admissibility.

-To further probe sensitivity, we differentiate the Frobenius norm of the \VRNet{} prediction $\ullWH{\ol{C}}$ with respect to the threshold $\tau$.
-The top-right plot of Fig.~\ref{fig:mech2d_threshold_sweep} shows that the normalized gradient exhibits sharp spikes precisely at the two critical thresholds.
+To further probe sensitivity, differentiating the Frobenius norm of the predictions with respect to $\tau$ reveals that both surrogates produce informative gradient spikes precisely at the two critical thresholds.
 These spikes signal non-smooth property changes induced by global connectivity flips, which are well-known triggers for abrupt property changes that are beyond the reach of first-order mean-field closures, such as Mori-Tanaka or self-consistent schemes.